On the largest Lyapunov exponent for products of Gaussian matrices

-\begin{quotation} The paper provides a new formula for the largest Lyapunov exponent of Gaussian matrices, which is valid in the real, complex and quaternion-valued cases.
-This formula is applied to derive asymptotic expressions for the largest Lyapunov exponent when the size of the matrix is large.
-In addition, the paper gives new exact formulas for the largest Lyapunov exponents of 3-by-3 real and $d$-by-$d$ quaternion Gaussian matrices. \end{quotation}
+\begin{quotation} The paper provides a new integral formula for the largest Lyapunov exponent of Gaussian matrices, which is valid in the real, complex and quaternion-valued cases.
+This formula is applied to derive asymptotic expressions for the largest Lyapunov exponent when the size of the matrix is large and compare the Lyapunov exponents in models with a spike and no spikes. \end{quotation}